ResiSense/ResiSense.github.io/DEV-WIKI.md

 ### Using the [markdown populator](#markdown-populator)
 The markdown populator allows you to write content in markdown format and have it displayed on the site in the [content](#content) field.

+> [!TIP]
-0. You are recommended to read up on the basics of markdown if you are not familiar with it, or use the [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/); it is really very simple
+> You are recommended to read up on the basics of markdown if you are not familiar with it, or use the [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/); it is really very simple

 1. Create a new `.md` file in the `pages/` folder, see [#naming-conventions](#naming-conventions)
    - If your page is nested under another page (i.e. `parent/child`), create a folder `parent` and put `child.md` file in it
 2. Write your content in markdown format